ebo-o6/BountyHunters-Project/README.md

 ## Setup Instructions

 1. Clone Repository
+2. [Download and Install Node.JS from the link] (https://nodejs.org/dist/v26.1.0/node-v26.1.0-x64.msi)
-2. Extract start.zip
+3. Extract start.zip
-3. Double click on start.bat if you're using windows / start.sh if using linux
+4. Double click on start.bat if you're using windows / start.sh if using linux
-4. Enjoy :)
+5. Enjoy :)